We meditate upon that Divine Sun,

 The Light in Life

-Just as big bang cosmology is paralleled within the quantum realm, just as the entire history of cosmological evolution is ever-present in the structure of the atom, the entire history of human evolution is ever-present in the structure of the body-soul vehicle.
-The relationship between the heavenly Light of the Garden of Eden and the earthly world of the manifest Universe, is reflected directly in the relationship between the soul and the body, mind and matter, consciousness and spacetime.
+Just as Big Bang cosmology is paralleled within the quantum realm, just as the entire history of cosmological evolution is ever-present in the structure of the atom, the entire history of human evolution is ever-present in the structure of the body-soul vehicle.
+The relationship between the heavenly Light of the Garden of Eden and the earthly world of the manifest Universe is reflected directly in the relationship between the soul and the body, mind and matter, consciousness and spacetime.
 In each case, both realms exist simultaneously in an intricate web of interdependence, and in each case, the higher, more ethereal levels provide the primary substance for the lower, more corporeal realms.
 In transcendental meditation, an increasing transcendence is a progression toward the source of conscious unfoldment and toward the central source of the Universe itself.

 Spacetime and Consciousness